 Which student loans are included in the federal student loan pause?

-In late August, Department of Education Secretary Betsy DeVos implemented several student loan relief measures, which are currently valid through December 31, 2020.
+The U.S. Department of Education has implemented extensions to several student loan relief measures, which are currently valid through September 30, 2021.

 - No federal student loan payments.

 - There will also be a student loan interest pause on federal student loans.

 - No garnishments of wages, Social Security benefits or tax refunds to pay student loan debt in default.